textpattern/textpattern.github.io/installation/post-install-and-upgrade-routines.md

 Anytime you update anything - system or plugins - verify no issues cropped up in the [Diagnostics panel](https://docs.textpattern.io/administration/diagnostics-panel).

-[^1]: You'll need to click the **Save** button in Textpattern 4.5 and earlier, but in 4.6 onwards no save is necessary, the language change applies automatically.
+[^1]: You'll need to select the **Save** button in Textpattern 4.5 and earlier, but in 4.6 onwards no save is necessary, the language change applies automatically.